Last Updated on January 16, 2021 by Nina Ahmedow

 Many Countries Depend on Tourism

 Island nations are the most vulnerable to climate change.
 But many of those same countries also make a significant amount of their GDP through tourism.
 Responsible forms of tourism actually benefit those countries.
 If we decide that people shouldn’t fly to Aruba anymore that would deprive the island nation of almost 28% of its GDP.
+Though we also need to look beyond this and be aware that this is caused by capitalism and exploitation.
+Countries don’t simply magically become dependent on tourism.

 It’s time to improve the ways in which Western tourism affects those countries.
 Ethical tourism initiatives can play an immense role in the future of these countries.